dianaX1/headless-TCLI/README.md

   displays plain text messages.
 Other content types are shown as placeholders.
 Extend `message_handler.py` to add support for photos, videos and documents.
-* **Git clone fails during Docker build** – If you encounter "fatal: could not read Username for 'https://github.com'" during deployment, you need to provide a GitHub token as described in the deployment section above.
+* **Docker build fails** – If you encounter build issues during deployment, ensure that `tdjson>=1.8.0` is included in your requirements.txt file.
+The pre-compiled TDLib binaries should work across all platforms.

 ---